jaimesangcap/lerna-ts-monorepo/README.md

 The example shows how `packages/api` referenced `packages/common` by importing it using `import { hello } from '@elts/common'` located at `packages/api/src/index.ts`

 **`git checkout with-paths`** to see the setup which is not working when having nested folder (`@elts/common/testing/seed`) as import

+there is a separate readme for the `with-paths` branch upon checkout